 Step 2: Set project location

-Next, ensure that you set you project location accurately.
+Next, ensure that you set your project location accurately.
 Go Manage > Project Location > Location.
-Alternatively, you can also access it by going Analyze > Energy Optimization > Location.
+Alternatively, you can also access it by going Analyze > Energy Optimisation> Location.

 Step 3: Prepare your Revit model

 You’ll need to use building elements for the analysis.
 Note that masses will not work, and you must have floors and rooms specified in your model and these need to be part of the main model, not linked in.
-It is also important to verify that all rooms are properly enclosed otherwise they won’t be processed.
+It is also essential to verify that all rooms are properly enclosed; otherwise, they won’t be processed.

 Next, ensure you have defined the reflectivity of opaque materials.
-This can be a time-consuming task and you may prefer to purge all unused materials first to ensure only the necessary materials are modified.
+This process can be a time-consuming task, and you may prefer to purge all unused materials first to ensure only the necessary materials are modified.

-Next, it is important to set valid glazing properties.
-Autodesk claim that the default setting for glazing transparency (visible transmittance, or TVis) in most glass nested within window families are generally much higher than glass typically used in buildings today.
-Setting valid glazing properties is important for getting valid illuminance simulation results.
+Next, it is essential to set valid glazing properties.
+Autodesk claims that the default setting for glazing transparency (visible transmittance, or TVis) in most glass nested within window families are generally much higher than glass typically used in buildings today.
+Setting valid glazing properties is vital for getting valid illuminance simulation results.
 Alternatively, if you want glazing to have no impact on the analysis, glazing elements can be removed by hiding in view before uploading the model for analysis (refer Step 4).

 Step 4: Set-up analysis